SeaEval/SeaEval/README.md

 ## Change log

+- **Aug 2024**: It is non-trivial to evaluate the generated text with the reference.
+For multiple choice questions, we changed the evaluation metric for the text generation tasks to Model-as-judge.
 - **July 2024**: We are building SeaEval v2!
 With mixed prompts templates and more diverse datasets. v1 moved to [v1-branch](https://github.com/SeaEval/SeaEval/tree/SeaEval_v0.1).